Tips for Marketing and Hosting Mega Open Houses

 Open houses can mean big business for many real estate agents, but you have to know how to market and promote the open house, connect with other homeowners in the neighborhood and set up the open house in a way that allows you to gather contact information and establish rapport with potential buyers and sellers.
 Below you’ll find some incredible tips for marketing and hosting a mega open house from one of our top agents at eXp Realty.

-This agent recently took over an 800 home neighborhood in less than 6 months, thanks to her Mega Open House strategy!
+This real estate agent recently took over an 800 home neighborhood in less than 6 months, thanks to her Mega Open House strategy!

-In the video below, she will walk you through the process of marketing and hosting an open house, step-by step.
+In the video below, she will walk you through the process of marketing and hosting a mega open house, step-by-step.
 Here are just a few highlights from this incredible training video:

 - Why Open House leads are superior to other lead sources

 - How to make Your Open Houses a neighborhood event

 - How to choose the right house to hold open

 - Learn the right (and wrong) ways to market / promote your open house